glenkleidon/bundles/README.md

 4. Don’t _*ever*_ use static file paths.
 Use _*only*_ _relative paths_
 5. Define _environment variables_ to describe the bundle folders, delphi versions, and component paths.
   Use a batch file to set environment and start the ide in combination with MS Build features in the DPROJ file.
-5. Do not _install packages_ in the IDE - Manage them inside the bundle.
+5. Manage the  _installed packages_ in the IDE from inside the bundle.
+IE Avoid  adding component sets to default Delphi installation.

 Always remember to maintain a separate "Components" repository to "escrow" your full component sets source and licenses.